ospuppet/ezbake/docker/README.md

 will be copied into `/output` before the container terminates, and if you're building a custom ezbake that will be cloned into `/ezbake`.

+Lein is configured to use `/repo` as it's local-repo.
+Volume map to cache dependencies between builds.

 1. Run from a remotely accessible repo (github, gitlab, etc)

 This is by far the fastest build option, but does require the extra step of committing and pushing your code